How To Negotiate a Travel Nurse Contract and Get the Pay You Deserve

 tips to negotiate a travel nurse contract

 To get the complete picture of your salary, it is essential to understand all the “extras” that come with your contract.
-Some jobs may not pay the highest salary but offer compensation, such as:
+Some jobs may not pay the highest salary but offer more to compensate for that, including:

 • Reimbursements